johnchisholmventures/jcv/_posts/cambridge.md

 ---
 title: 'Unleash Your Inner Company at Cambridge Judge Business School'
-excerpt: 'A presentation given to the Cambridge Judge Business School in England.
-John offered guidance on discovering, growing, scaling, and selling your ideal business.'
+excerpt: 'In this March, 2017 presentation at the Judge Business School Entrepreneurship Centre, University of Cambridge, England, John offered guidance on discovering, growing, scaling, and selling your ideal business.'
 date: '2020-03-16T05:35:07.322Z'
 author:
   name: John Chisholm